kiryl-zaytes/datastructures/src/main/java/datastructures/stack/README.md

     - keep track of size
     - as it is stack make it growing to the left;
     - incapsulation of fields as usual, only API is public;
+    - t.next = x.next; x.next = t; - insert new node.
+The following is wrong x.next = t; t.next = x.next; since you loose track of next and pointing to itself t.